Innovative and Novel Computational Impact on Theory and Experiment (INCITE) Program

 - Review process: INCITE program conducts a two-part review of all proposals including a peer review by an international panel of experts, and a computational-readiness review.

 - Application period: Annual call for proposals mid-April through the end of June.
-The INCITE Call for Proposals webpage provides details on the most recent call, as well as guidance on proposals for the next allocation cycle.
+The INCITE website provides details on the most recent call, as well as guidance on proposals for the next allocation cycle.

 - Award size: Low to high millions of core-hours